Kagulu of Buganda

 Kagulu Ntambi Tebukywereke was Kabaka of the Kingdom of Buganda, between 1734 and 1736.
 He was the twentieth (20th) Kabaka of Buganda.

 Claim to the throne

 He was the eldest son of Kabaka Ndawula Nsobya, Kabaka of Buganda between 1724 and 1734.
 His mother was Naggujja of the Njovu clan, the second (2nd) of his father's seven (7) wives.
 He ascended to the throne upon the death of his father.
 He established his capital at Bulizo.
 He is remembered as a particularly malevolent ruler.

-Married life

-He married one wife, who bore him two sons.